 Breeding and Eggs

-Diamond, Pearl and Platinum
+Diamond, Pearl, and Platinum

-The breeding center, which is actually the Day Care, is in Solaceon Town.
+The Day Care is in Solaceon Town in these games.
 When you go inside for the first time, put a Pokémon in the Day Care and get the Pokétch App #9 for checking on your Pokémon on the go.
-Pokémon can breed only if they are in the same Egg Group and one is male and one is female.
-An example of Pokémon that could breed are Gloom and Weepinbell.
-The female Pokémon will be the one that the baby will turn out to be, in its lowest form.
-Male Pokémon are useful too, because they can pass on moves to the baby such as Earthquake, a hard to obtain TM.
-Moves that can be passed on from the male father are called Egg Moves, and are often TMs or moves that can be learned by level up by the female Pokémon that is in the Day Care.After you put compatible Pokémon in the Day Care, watch the Pokétch App for your Pokémon in there and walk or bike 256 steps.
-You'll have to press the Pokétch to have it refresh the status of your Pokémon, and going inside or outside of buildings will refresh it too.
-Every 256 steps, your Pokémon has a chance of making an Egg.
+After you put compatible Pokémon in the Day Care, watch the Pokétch App for your Pokémon in there and walk or bike 255 steps.
+You'll have to press the Pokétch screen to refresh the status of your Pokémon on it, but going inside or outside of buildings will refresh it too.
 As well as checking the Pokétch, you can see if the Day Care Man turned toward the right to know if an egg has been bred.
-Once you get the Egg, depending on what Pokémon is in it, will hatch after so many steps.
-Most Pokémon hatch with 5,120 steps, but some hatch with more and some with less.

-Also in Diamond, Pearl and Platinum, you get a Happiny Egg from a Hiker in the southeast corner of Hearthome City, which takes 10,240 steps to hatch.
+Also in Diamond, Pearl, and Platinum, you get a Happiny Egg from a Hiker in the southeast corner of Hearthome City, which takes 10,240 steps to hatch.

 HeartGold and SoulSilver